About Dr. Hoopes, Board-Certified Orthopaedic Surgeon

 - And many others

 Dr. Hoopes has a special interest and in-depth knowledge of chronic and acute running injuries and injuries in other endurance athletes such as cyclists.
 As a former Cat 1/2 Pro Road Bicycle and Expert Mountain Bike racer, he understands the desire of an athlete to stay active and get back to their sport as soon as possible.
-He is pioneering a way of thinking about and treating chronic injuries to runners that go back to the roots of biomechanics and seeks to exploit the unique endowments of human physiology.
-While many try to treat and prevent injury with always more expensive and more complex shoes and other equipment, Dr. Hoopes first looks to careful examination of form and stride and simplicity.
+He is pioneering a way of thinking about and treating chronic running injuries by paying better attention to the roots of biomechanics and seeking to exploit the unique endowments of human physiology.
+While many try to treat and prevent injury with always more expensive and more complex shoes and other equipment, Dr. Hoopes first looks to careful examination of form, stride, and simplicity.
 However, when non-surgical measures have proven ineffective, he is able to perform operative treatment that gets you back on your feet.